mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/major-version-upgrade/index.md

 ## Understanding the Major Version Upgrade Process

 <p class="message--warning"><strong>WARNING: </strong>D2iQ does <b>NOT support</b> the upgrade of 1.x clusters to 2.x <b>when Kaptain is enabled</b>.
 Disable Kaptain before upgrading your clusters to 2.x.
-Otherwise, your upgrade process will possibly get stuck.
+Otherwise, your upgrade process might fail.
 For more information on using Kaptain on DKP 2.x, refer to Kaptain's<a href="https://archive-docs.d2iq.com/dkp/kaptain/2.0.0/fresh-install/">fresh install</a>documentation.</p>

 The overall process for upgrading the major version to DKP 2.1 has the following high-level steps: